gvwilson/teachtogether.tech/_chapters_en/online.md

 [[Marg2015](#CITE),[Mill2016a](#CITE),[Nils2017](#CITE)] describe ways to accentuate the positives in the list above while avoiding the negatives:

-- **Make deadlines frequent and well-publicized,** and enforce them, so that learners will get into a work rhythm.
+Make deadlines frequent and well-publicized,
+: and enforce them, so that learners will get into a work rhythm.

-- **Keep synchronous all-class activities like live lectures to a minimum** so that people don't miss things because of scheduling conflicts.
+Keep synchronous all-class activities like live lectures to a minimum : so that people don't miss things because of scheduling conflicts.

-- **Have learners contribute to collective knowledge,** e.g., take notes together ([s:classroom-notetaking](#SECTION)), serve as classroom scribes, or contribute problems to shared problem sets ([s:individual-peer](#SECTION)).
+Have learners contribute to collective knowledge,
+: e.g., take notes together ([s:classroom-notetaking](#SECTION)),
+  serve as classroom scribes, or contribute problems to shared problem sets ([s:individual-peer](#SECTION)).

-- **Encourage or require learners to do some of their work in small groups** that *do* have synchronous online activities such as a weekly online discussion to help learners stay engaged and motivated without creating too many scheduling headaches.
+Encourage or require learners to do some of their work in small groups : that *do* have synchronous online activities such as a weekly online discussion to help learners stay engaged and motivated without creating too many scheduling headaches.
 (See [s:meetings](#APPENDIX) for some tips on how to make these discussions fair and productive.)

-- **Create, publicize, and enforce a code of conduct** so that everyone can actually (as opposed to theoretically) take part in online discussions ([s:intro-code-of-conduct](#SECTION)).
+Create, publicize, and enforce a code of conduct
+: so that everyone can actually (as opposed to theoretically) take part in online discussions ([s:intro-code-of-conduct](#SECTION)).

-- **Use lots of short lesson episodes rather than a handful of lecture-length chunks** in order to minimize cognitive load and provide lots of opportunities for formative assessment.
+Use lots of short lesson episodes rather than a handful of lecture-length chunks : in order to minimize cognitive load and provide lots of opportunities for formative assessment.
 This also helps with
   maintenance: if all of your videos are short, you can simply re-record any that need maintenance, which is often cheaper than trying to patch longer ones.

-- **Use video to engage rather than instruct,** since, disabilities aside, learners can read faster than you can talk.
+Use video to engage rather than instruct,
+: since, disabilities aside, learners can read faster than you can talk.
 The exception to this rule is that video is actually the best way to teach people verbs (actions): short screencasts that show people how to use an editor, step through code in a debugger, and so on are more effective than screenshots with text.

-- **Identify and clear up misconceptions early** ([s:models](#CHAPTER)).
+Identify and clear up misconceptions early
+: ([s:models](#CHAPTER)).
 If data shows that learners are struggling with some parts of a lesson, create alternative explanations of those points and extra exercises for them to practice on.